namehash/ens-test-env/README.md

 ## How it works

 The testing environment used here is implemented in the stateless and stateful tests for ENS app.
-The environment consists of two parts: the ganache Ethereum node, and the docker graph instance.
+The environment consists of two parts: the Anvil Ethereum node, and the docker graph instance.
 Which environment type you use is dependent on your testing circumstances.

 ## Configuration